-- For Government Entities, the CA SHALL enter the Registration Scheme identifier 'GOV' followed by the 2 character ISO 3166-1 country code for the nation in which the Government Entity is located.
-If the Government Entity is verified at a subdivision (state or province) level, then a plus "+" (0x2B (ASCII), U+002B (UTF-8)) followed by an ISO 3166-2 identifier for the subdivision (up to three alphanumeric characters) is added. - For International Organization Entities, the CA SHALL enter the Registration Scheme identifier 'INT' followed by the ISO 3166-1 code "XG".
-An International Organization Entity is founded by a constituent document, e.g., a charter, treaty, convention or similar document, signed by, or on behalf of, a minimum of two Sovereign State governments.
+For Government Entities, the CA SHALL enter the Registration Scheme identifier ' 1 country code for the nation in which the Government Entity is located.
+If the Gov 8)) followed by an ISO 3166-2 identifier for the subdivision (up to three alphanum For International Organization Entities, the CA SHALL enter the Registration Sch 1 code "XG".
+An International Organization Entity is founded by a constituent docu